-Yolo Interfaith Alliance for Climate Justice is open to any faith group members, or even non-faith folks, who wish to address climate justice and climate disruption issues on a variety of levels.
+The Yolo Interfaith Alliance for Climate Justice is open to all faith group members, as well as non-faith folks, who wish to address climate justice and climate disruption issues on a variety of levels.
 Currently we have people from 8-10 faith groups meeting on a monthly basis.

 The Interfaith Alliance

 1) educates members of faith groups about the importance of reducing greenhouse gas emissions,

 2) promotes actions that lead to a lower carbon footprint at the personal level and at the faith community and facility level, and

 3) advocates and lobbies for climate justice which is leveraged by our proximity to the state legislature.